How to get your dog used to wearing a harness

 The most likely reason is that they associate the harness with a previous negative experience, perhaps with a previous owner, or see it as a form of punishment.

 The other factor is simply that the harness is uncomfortable.
 Wearing the wrong size or an incorrect fitting could be a major source of discomfort and result in a reluctance to wear it.
-Use Topdog’s harness size guide to make sure your pup is measured correctly and is as comfortable as possible in their harness and soon they will be thrilled to be wearing their new harness on their latest adventure!
+Use TopDog’s harness size guide to make sure your pup is measured correctly and is as comfortable as possible in their harness and soon they will be thrilled to be wearing their new harness on their latest adventure!

 Check out our stylish selection of harnesses for dogs of all shapes and sizes.

-© 2024 Topdog Accessories Ltd. All rights reserved.
+© 2024 TopDog Accessories Ltd. All rights reserved.